svalio/atlassian-connect-express-encryption/README.md

     };

 In order to secure your route, the token must be part of the HTTP request back to the add-on service.
-This can be done by using the `jwt` query parameter:
+This can be done by using the standard `jwt` query parameter:

     <a href="/protected-resource?jwt={{token}}">See more</a>